Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cosmos.DefenderCloud.md

 Security alerts for onboarded Cosmos DB accounts shows up in Defender for Cloud with details of the suspicious activity and recommendations on how to investigate and remediate the threats.

-Microsoft Defender for Cosmos DB can be enabled at the resource level, but the general recommandation is to enable it at the subscription level and by doing so ensures all Cosmos DB accounts in the subscription will be protected, including future ones.
+Microsoft Defender for Cosmos DB can be enabled at the resource level, but the general recommendation is to enable it at the subscription level and by doing so ensures all Cosmos DB accounts in the subscription will be protected, including future ones.
 However, enabling it at resource level can be done to protect a specific Azure Cosmos DB account.

 ## RECOMMENDATION